Iterated differences sets, diophantine approximations and applications: Introduction

-(Note that a real polynomial $v$ satisfies $v(-x)=-v(x)$ if and only if $v$ is of the form \eqref{0.OddPolynomial}).\\ Before formulating a generalization of \cref{0.CubicCase} to odd polynomials of arbitrary degree, we have to introduce the family of $\Delta_\ell^*$ sets, $\ell\in\N$.\\ Define the function $\partial:\bigcup_{\ell\in\N}\Z^{2^\ell}\rightarrow\Z$ {$\partial(m_1,...,m_{2^\ell})$} recursively by the formulas: \begin{enumerate} \item $\partial(m_1,m_2)=m_2-m_1$. \item $\partial(m_1,...,m_{2^\ell})=\partial(m_{2^{\ell-1}+1},...,m_{2^\ell})-\partial(m_1,...,m_{2^{\ell-1}}),$ $\ell>1$. \end{enumerate} Given $\ell\in\N$, we will say that a set $E\subseteq \N$ is $\Delta_\ell^*$ if for any increasing sequence $(n_k)_{k\in\N}$ in $\N$, there exist for which [(n_{k_8}-n_{k_7})-(n_{k_6}-n_{k_5})]-[(n_{k_4}-n_{k_3})-(n_{k_2}-n_{k_1})]\in E. One can show that for each $\ell\in\N$, $\Delta_\ell^*$ sets have the finite intersection property (See Section \ref{SectionBetaN} for more information on $\Delta_\ell^*$ sets).\footnote{ Note that the notion of $\Delta_1^*$ is the same as the notion of $\Delta^*$ defined above. }\\ We are now in position to state a generalization of \cref{0.CubicCase}. \begin{thm} For any odd real polynomial $v(x)=\sum_{j=1}^{\ell}a_jx^{2j-1}$ and any $\epsilon>0$, the set is $\Delta_\ell^*$. \end{thm} \begin{rem} One can show that for $\ell>1$, the families IP$^*$ and $\Delta_\ell^*$ are, so to say, in general position.
+We are now in position to state a generalization of \cref{0.CubicCase}. \begin{thm} For any odd real polynomial $v(x)=\sum_{j=1}^{\ell}a_jx^{2j-1}$ and any $\epsilon>0$, the set is $\Delta_\ell^*$. \end{thm} \begin{rem} One can show that for $\ell>1$, the families IP$^*$ and $\Delta_\ell^*$ are, so to say, in general position.
 Namely, IP$^*\not\subseteq\Delta_\ell^*$ (see \cref{3.Delta^lRichNoIPs}) and $\Delta_\ell^*\not\subseteq\text{IP}^*$ (see \cref{3.IPWithNoDelta2}). \end{rem} The following theorem shows that odd real polynomials are, roughly, the only polynomials for which the sets $\mathcal R(v,\epsilon)$ are always $\Delta_\ell^*$: \begin{thm} Let $\ell\in\N$ and let $v(x)$ be a real polynomial.
 The set $\mathcal R(v,\epsilon)$ is $\Delta_\ell^*$ for any $\epsilon>0$ if and only if there exists a polynomial $w\in\Q[x]$ with $w(0)\in\Z$ and such that $v-w$ is an odd polynomial of degree at most $2\ell-1$. \end{thm} There are two basic approaches to the proof of \cref{0.OddDegreeRecurrence}.
 The first approach is based on the inductive utilization of (the finite) Ramsey Theorem.
 The second approach uses a special family of ultrafilters in $\beta\N$ which is of interest in its own right and has not been utilized before in a similar context.
 Each of these approaches has its own pros and cons.\\ The first approach allows to formulate and prove a finitistic version of \cref{0.OddDegreeRecurrence} (this is a pro), but the proof gets quite cumbersome (this is a con).
 This approach is carried out in Subsection \ref{SubsectionFinitisticProof}.\\ The second approach, which is implemented in Subsection \ref{SubsectionUltrafilterApproach}, has the advantage of being shorter and much easier to follow.
 The disadvantage of this approach seems to be mostly lying with the fact that some readers may not be familiar with ultrafilters.
 We remedy this by giving detailed definitions and some of the necessary background in Section \ref{SectionBetaN}.\\ It is worth mentioning that we will also utilize the ultrafilter technique in the proofs of \cref{0.CharacterizationOfOddPolynoials} (see Section \ref{SectionCharPol}) and of a converse to \cref{0.OddDegreeRecurrence} (see Section \ref{SectionAConverseResult}).\\

 In Section \ref{SecHilbert}, we deal with applications to unitary actions.
 In particular, we establish the following result. \begin{thm} Let $U:\mathcal H\rightarrow \mathcal H$ be a unitary operator and let $v(x)=\sum_{j=1}^\ell a_jx^{2j-1}$ be a non-zero odd polynomial with $v(\Z)\subseteq\Z$.
 The following are equivalent: \begin{enumerate}[(i)] \item $U$ has discrete spectrum (i.e. $\mathcal H$ is spanned by eigenvectors of $U$). \item For any $f\in\mathcal H$ and any $\epsilon>0$, the set